About Us

 Work

 For us, work is more than just earning a living.
-Through our activities, we participate in God’s creative mission and the charitable service of the Church.
+Through our activities, we participate in God’s mission of creation and the charitable works of the Church.

-Our purpose, as stated in the statutes of 1868: “The purpose for which God has called the Daughters of Christian Charity and united them into a society is: to honor Jesus Christ our Lord as the source and model of all love, and to serve Him bodily and spiritually in the person of the poor, be they children or the sick, prisoners or others who are ashamed to publicly acknowledge their poverty.”
+Our purpose, as stated in the statutes of 1868: “The purpose for which God has called the Daughters of Christian Charity and united them into a society is: to honor Jesus Christ our Lord, as the source and model of all love, and to serve Him bodily and spiritually as a representative to the poor, whether they are children or the sick, prisoners or others who are ashamed to publicly acknowledge their poverty.”

 Living Dedication – Giving Hope